apache/incubator-stormcrawler/external/aws/README.md

 * How to use?

-Add storm-crawler-aws as a Maven dependency, use the class CloudSearchIndexWriter in your Storm topology alongside the core StormCrawler components and create a yaml configuration file (see below).
+Add stormcrawler-aws as a Maven dependency, use the class CloudSearchIndexWriter in your Storm topology alongside the core StormCrawler components and create a yaml configuration file (see below).

 * AWS credentials